Travel guide

 Does a North America eSIM work in the United States, Canada, and Mexico simultaneously?

 Yes.
-The regional pack covers all three countries with the same installation: when crossing from one to another, the eSIM connects automatically to the local network without you having to change anything.
+The regional pack covers all three countries with the same installation: when crossing from one to another, the eSIM automatically connects to the local network without you having to change anything.
 You use a single QR for the entire route, without buying new cards in each country.

 Can I still use WhatsApp with my Spanish number?

 Yes.
-Your Spanish card remains installed for calls and SMS, and WhatsApp works with your usual number through the eSIM's data.
+Your Spanish card remains installed for calls and SMS, and WhatsApp works with your usual number via the eSIM's data.
 You don't lose your line or have to re-register the app with another number.

 Do I need a visa in addition to the eSIM?